Cycling74/filter/ReadMe.md

 If you wish to build the software yourself from source-code, you must first have [CMake](https://cmake.org/download/) and Xcode 7/8 or Visual Studio 2017 installed.

 0. Clone the code from Github, or download a zip and unpack it into a folder.
+You will need to clone the submodules as well:

+    ```
+    git clone --recurse-submodules -j8 git@github.com:Cycling74/filter.git
+    ```
 1. In the Terminal or Console app of your choice, change directories (cd) into the folder you created in step 0.
 2. `mkdir build` to create a folder with your various build files
 3. `cd build` to put yourself into that folder